-Note: this post has been updated in December 2018.
+Note: this post has been updated in August 2021.

 In America, we are blessed to have access to good, quality food.
 Every city and small town has grocery stores that carry food, and they generally handle that food with careful safety practices.
 This is not true in many places in the world.
 We can find a variety of fruits, vegetables, grains, and healthy proteins in any grocery store in any town in America.
 This is the good side of the American diet.

 Now for the bad side.
 With all the availability of good food and the money to buy it, in general, Americans are not eating what is best for them.
 Read The Typical American Diet Is Our Biggest Enemy.
 That is what we see from the studies that are being done about what Americans are eating and what our health looks like as a result.
 Obesity is rampant, along with diabetes, heart disease and other health issues related to poor diet.
 So, is the American diet killing you?
 Read my article on What Is Good Nutrition.

 What is the problem with the standard American diet?

 We have too much and yet too little.
 We consume way too much salt, fat, sugar and calories and yet too little nutrients from fresh whole fruits and vegetables.
 The fact is that three-quarters of Americans don’t eat the recommend daily servings of fruits and vegetables.
 That present a real problem which result in poor health.